Gov. Tim Walz signals that bipartisan COVID relief deal could come next week

 “That means moms and dads are watering down milk to stretch a gallon,” said O’Toole, who described the crisis as one of the worst surges of hunger to date.
 “That means parents are skipping meals so their kids can have food.
 So it’s sobering and staggering every day.”

-Walz said that when he delivers the state’s budget forecast and revenue report on next Tuesday, that outline will give negotiators “an incredible starting point” for hashing out pandemic relief.
-The governor has said he would like to call lawmakers back early for a special session to approve a relief package, ahead of an expected mid-December session that would be needed to sign off on an extension of his emergency powers.
+Walz said that when he delivers the state’s budget forecast and revenue report on next Tuesday, that outline will give negotiators a starting point for hashing out pandemic relief.
+The governor has said he would like to call lawmakers back early for a special session to approve a relief package before an expected mid-December session that would be needed to sign off on an extension of his emergency powers.

 On Wednesday, Walz highlighted proposals for a grant program for restaurant owners and tax credits for businesses that help deliver and donate food.
 Walz and House Democrats are also proposing extending unemployment benefits for another 13 weeks and sending $500 payments to low-income families enrolled in the state welfare program.